 By default, this plugin is disabled.
-The first step is to enable it creating a dedicated configuration:
+So the first required step is to enable it creating a dedicated configuration:

-- 1. Locate the toolbox-plugin.cfg file under the GLPI agent configuration folder, - 2.
-Make a copy of this file in the same folder by just changing the file extension from .cfg to .local. - 3.
-Edit the toolbox-plugin.local and set disabled to no
+- 1. Locate the toolbox-plugin.cfg file under the GLPI agent configuration folder1, - 2.
+Make a copy avoid renaming it of this file in the same folder by just changing the file extension from .cfg to .local. - 3.
+Edit the toolbox-plugin.local and set disabled to no and comment or remove the include directive at the end - 4.
+Restart the glpi-agent service

-This way, the agent will start to accept toolbox request on its current port and on /toolbox as base url.
+This way, the agent will start to accept toolbox requests on its current port and on /toolbox as base url, by default: http://127.0.0.1:62354/toolbox